Do you know what it means to be forever hungry?

 The other part of this blog is my first big love that took my breath away at first sight: Vienna.
 I came to this city when I was 12 for a three-week long German course and that’s when I decided to live here.
 For six long years I was missing it as I would a lover, thinking of all possible ways to see each other again until I finished high school and was free to move.
 You can follow this love story with all its ups and downs, with things that still amaze me and others that I wouldn’t recommend, with events and people that give this city life – and get inspiration for spicing up your Viennese experience as well.

 Hi, my name is Kasia Makusz, I’m a journalist and I’ve travelled as long as I remember.
 I’ve lived in Warsaw, Vienna and Madrid, explored numerous countries three continents so far and slept as soon as I got home.
-In Vienna, I study both Mass Media and Communication Science and Translation, enjoy this breath-taking city, dance salsa and plan my next trip.
+In Vienna, I study both Mass Media and Communication Science and Translation, enjoy this breath-taking city, dance salsa and bachata, and plan my next trip.

 Are you coming with me?